Latest Acurast (ACU) News Update

 TLDR

-Acurast is riding a wave of technical upgrades and exchange expansions.
+Acurast is building momentum with a major Polkadot milestone and a technical upgrade for supercomputing.
 Here are the latest news:

 Deep Dive